The expected outcome of this course is that healthcare professionals will apply methods of management of Alzheimer's disease and other dementias

 Dementia is a progressive disease that eventually robs one of their memories.
 Before memory fails it is paramount to make medical wishes known.
 This is done with advanced care planning.
 Making life and death decisions can be uncomfortable but making these wishes known will assure advance directives are carried out.

 The advanced directive should include a durable power of attorney for health care and a living will.
 The durable power of attorney for health care is naming a person to make health care decisions for the patient when he or she cannot.
 It is often a relative or close friend.
 Ideally this person will know what type of medical wishes the patient wants.
 A living will discusses the patient's medical wishes in advance.
 This helps guide the health care team and the durable power of attorney in making decisions when the patient is unable to do so.

-Primary and secondary caregivers often times because of the stress of taking care of their loved ones with Alzheimer's disease and other dementias become sick themselves due to the additional stress.
+Primary and secondary caregivers often times become sick themselves due to the additional stress.
 This is especially true as the care recipient starts to need more supervision or becomes more unpredictable and possibly violent with frequent hallucinations.
 Compared with caregivers of people without dementia, twice as many caregivers of those with dementia indicate substantial emotional, financial and physical difficulties.3

 The caregiver may experience: